StockSharp/doc/en/topics/hydra/analytics/create_own_script.md

 6. Fill dictionaries with open time series data, corresponding closing prices, and total volumes.
 7. Draw series data on charts using `lineChart.Append` and `histogramChart.Append` methods.

-The script utilizes styles, such as [ChartIndicatorDrawStyles.DashedLine](xref:StockSharp.Charting.ChartIndicatorDrawStyles.DashedLine) for the line chart and [ChartIndicatorDrawStyles.Histogram](xref:StockSharp.Charting.ChartIndicatorDrawStyles.Histogram) for the histogram, to visually distinguish different data presentations.
+The script utilizes styles, such as [DrawStyles.DashedLine](xref:Ecng.Drawing.DrawStyles.DashedLine) for the line chart and [DrawStyles.Histogram](xref:Ecng.Drawing.DrawStyles.Histogram) for the histogram, to visually distinguish different data presentations.

 By implementing [IAnalyticsScript](xref:StockSharp.Algo.Analytics.IAnalyticsScript), the `ChartDrawScript` class enables integrating an approach to executing customizable analytical scripts, making it a versatile tool for traders and analysts using the StockSharp platform.